 Finally, it's time to end your email.
 Don't forget to conclude with a line of gratitude.
 Let them know how excited you are for the opportunity to collaborate with them.
 Mention how much you appreciate their time and attention, regardless of whether they agree to help or not.

 Thank you so much for your time, and anything you could do to help.
+I'll be extremely grateful to have a mentor like you in my journey.

 I just wanted to help as [their website] has changed my life.